 Take a moment, and go through the above list of body parts affected by estrogen again.
 Only this time, remember that estrogen levels begin to fall in women during menopause.

-Now go through the list below of some of the most common symptoms of menopause as listed by women:
+Now go through the list below of some of the most common menopause symptoms of menopause as listed by women:

 You’re connecting the dots now, right?

 And that’s just 1 group of hormones, called estrogens.
 As with most chemicals in the human body, estrogen maintains a delicate, harmonious balance with several other hormones in the body—progesterone, follicle-stimulating hormone (FSH), and testosterone, just to name a few.
 Each of these either rises or falls in response to changes in estrogen levels, and that then has its own set of consequences upon your health and mood.
-It’s little wonder that menopause has such system-wide effects.
+It’s little wonder that menopause symptoms has such system-wide effects.

 For thousands of years, traditional societies have evolved ways to help people deal with critical life changes like the start of puberty and menopause (and andropause for men).